TianqiLiu1/TianqiLiu1.github.io/_pages/about.md

 My name is **Tianqi Liu (zh: 刘天琦)**.
 I am currently a first-year MS student in Zhejiang University, under the supervision of Prof.[Shengyu Zhang](https://person.zju.edu.cn/shengyuzhang).

-My research primarily focuses on **recommender systems** and **LLM agents**, particularly in **model customization, lightweight deployment, and reinforcement-learning-based refinement**.
+My research interests primarily focus on **recommender systems** and **LLM agents**, particularly in **model customization, lightweight deployment, and reinforcement-learning-based refinement**.
 Recently, I have developed a growing interest in **personalized, user-centric LLM agents**, seeking to tackle the challenges of proactive interaction in human-agent interaction.

 # 🔥 News
 - *2026.04*: &nbsp;🎉🎉 One paper has been accepted to ACL 2026.